What is the Harvard Global Public Health for Nurse Leaders Certificate Program?

-Late applications or applications that have late components will be reviewed only if space is still available until March 1, 2022.
+Late applications or applications that have late components will be reviewed only if space is still available after March 1, 2023.
 Beginning your application early in the application cycle is important to an on-time submission given the requested materials.

 How much work should I expect outside of class, and what will be the nature of the assignments?